Exploring the Pay to Stay Program: How Would Jerry Ramos Tackle Incarceration Costs?

 Understanding the Pay to Stay Program

 The "Pay to Stay" program looks to reduce the financial pressures on taxpayers by requiring inmates to contribute to their incarceration costs.
 This includes necessary expenses like housing and meals.
-The underlying idea is simple: those who can pay should share the expenses, thereby lightening the load on public funds, which are often stretched thin.
+The underlying idea is simple: those who can pay should share the expenses.
+This approach lightens the load on public funds, which are often stretched thin.

 However, challenges arise.
 Would this initiative unfairly target low-income individuals who cannot afford to pay?
 How will the program ensure that everyone is treated justly?
 Sheriff Ramos plans to explore these questions in depth if he secures election.